meshtastic/python/README.md

 * To run just integration tests: pytest -mint
 * To run a smoke test with only one device connected serially: pytest -msmoke1
   CAUTION: Running smoke1 will reset values on the device.
+           Be sure to hit the button on the device to reset after the test is run.
 * To run a specific test: pytest -msmoke1 meshtastic/test/test_smoke1.py::test_smoke1_info
 * To add another classification of tests, then look in pytest.ini
 * To see the unit test code coverage: pytest --cov=meshtastic